-When the Renters Reform Bill was published on 17 May 2023, Michael Gove was quoted in the press release as saying: “Our new laws introduced to Parliament today will support the vast majority of responsible landlords who provide quality homes to their tenants”.
+When the Renters Reform Bill was published in May 2023, Michael Gove was quoted in the press release as saying: “Our new laws introduced to Parliament today will support the vast majority of responsible landlords who provide quality homes to their tenants”.

 But what does “responsible landlord” actually mean?
 Are landlords considered “responsible” if they merely comply with the law?
 Or does it mean more than that?

 From a legal perspective, landlords either comply with the law, or they don’t.
 There’s no concept of a landlord needing to be “responsible” in law, beyond complying with their many legal responsibilities.

 However, putting the law to one side, how does the concept of being “responsible” in a wider sense add to our understanding of what it means to be a landlord?

 In the absence of a definition anywhere, I’ve come up with what I think are the 5 hallmarks of a responsible landlord.
 In short, I believe responsible landlords have a sense of social responsibility.
 They balance the needs of the tenants with the fact that being a private landlord is a business and not the provision of publicly funded social housing.

 Is this a useful concept?
 Or should we just stick to the black letter of the law?
 Let me know what you think in the comments.

 Quick Links: What does a Responsible Landlord mean?